 Canadian utility Fleet Forum

-The Canadian Utility Fleet Council is pleased to host this year’s Canadian Utility Fleet Forum (CUFF) from April 27 to April 29, 2026, at the Hyatt Regency Calgary, located at 700 Centre Street SE, Calgary, Alberta.
+The Canadian Utility Fleet Council would like to thank all attendees, partners, and sponsors who contributed to the success of the 2026 Canadian Utility Fleet Forum (CUFF), held from April 27 to April 29, 2026 at the Hyatt Regency Calgary.

 About the Canadian Utility Fleet Forum

 The Canadian Utility Fleet Forum brings together fleet leaders from across Canada who oversee equipment and operations in the utility sector.
-Each year, CUFF provides a dedicated platform where utility representatives, manufacturers, and service providers exchange best practices, explore emerging technologies, and collaborate on shared challenges.
+Each year, CUFF provides a dedicated platform where utility representatives, manufacturers, and service providers exchange best practices, collaborate on shared challenges and explore innovation in fleet management.

 This collaborative environment supports improved safety, reliability, and performance for Canada’s utility workers and the equipment they depend on.